ai-dev-meteora-pro/vs-code-tree-token-conter-extension/README.md

 - Counts tokens using either OpenAI or Anthropic tokenizers
 - Caches token counts based on file content
 - Updates automatically when files change
+- Shows counting progress in the status bar
+- Displays total tokens for folders once all children are processed
+- Shows cache size and saves it periodically to `.vscode/token-cache.json`

 ## Extension Settings
 - `tokenCounter.tokenizer`: choose `openai` or `anthropic`